KTH/style/apps/style-web/README.md

 - `src/components` are components used in KTH Style website.
 They are **not** components in `@kth/style`.
 They can be:

   - Components created for convinience to avoid repetitions
-  - Components that will be part of `@kth/style` but needs to be tested
+  - Components that are candidates to be part of `@kth/style` but need to be tested before

 - `src/layouts` are special components that define layout templates for the KTH Style website